plrigaux/firstNames/README.md

-# First Names
+# First Names Generator

-This is a program to generate first names.
+This is a program to generate **"original"** first names.

 ## Description

-This program takes as input a list of first names with its frequency and it generates new names close from the input list.
+This program takes as input a list of first names from it generates new names sounding close to the ones in the input.

 To be able to accomplish this, it uses **Markov Chain** taking to account the last **two** characters to determine the next one.
 The program also calculate the probability that a character sequence begins or ends the name.
-The probaility table takes into account the frequency of the name then a character sequence coming from a frequent name will have more weigth than one coming from less frequent names.
+The probability table takes into account the frequency of the name then a character sequence coming from a frequent name will have more weight than one coming from less frequent names.

+The output marks generated names found in the input (i.e. the program generated an existing name) by appending asterisk character (*) at the name's end.

 ## How to use

 For usability reasons the program is separated between 2 scripts.
-The [first one](generateChainTable.py) creates the 3D probability table and the [second one](wordGenerator.py) generates the output based on the created table.
+The [first one](generateChainTable.py) creates the 3D probability table.
+The [second one](wordGenerator.py) generates the output based on the created table.

 ### Configuration